tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 An independent implementation for Bulletproofs range proofs ([[53]], [[54]]) was done for the Monero project (an open source CryptoNote implementation in C++) by [Sarang Noether](https://github.com/SarangNoether) and [moneromooo-monero](https://github.com/moneromooo-monero).
 Their implementation supports single and aggregate range proofs.
 The Monero project have also had security audits done ([[8]], [[9]], [[11]]) on their Bulletproofs implementation.

+Adjoint, Inc. has done another independent open source implementation of Bulletproofs in Haskell at `GitHub: adjoint-io/bulletproofs` [[29]].
+They utilize open source private permissioned blockchain technology for multi-party workflows in the financial industry.